mafsbaptista/AI/README.md

 ## Getting started

 ### Arduino
-Donwload the library located at https://github.com/washo4evr/Socket.io-v1.x-Library and save it in the Arduino libraries folder.
+Donwload the library located at **/Arduino/client/Socket.io-v1.x-Library and save it in the correspondent Arduino libraries folder.
-Upload the code located in the directory **/Arduino/** to the Arduino board.
+Compile and Upload the code located in the directory **/Arduino/** to the Arduino board.

 ## How to run